algosup/2023-2024-project-3-virtual-processor-team-4/documents/functional/functionalSpecification.md

 | 16 February 2023, 5 PM | Test plan                |
 | 23 February 2023, 5 PM | Final product            |

+### Final product

+The Final product concist of :
+- A assembler that translate our assembly to machine code
+- An emulator that act as a virtual CPU to run our machine code

 ## Personas and use cases

 <!-- Use Cases: